UW Health's urology program provides treatment for patients with stress incontinence.

 For stress incontinence, medication and exercise may help, but surgery remains the most effective treatment.
 The problem in stress incontinence is not weak muscles, but weakened ligaments that support the bladder.
 The ligaments are usually weakened by pregnancy, childbirth and aging - but they can be surgically repaired.

-Surgical options available in the UW Health Bladder Clinic include the pubovaginal sling, a procedure in which a tissue graft from the patient's own body is used to replace the weakened and stretched ligaments.
+Surgical options available in the UW Health Urology Clinic include the pubovaginal sling, a procedure in which a tissue graft from the patient's own body is used to replace the weakened and stretched ligaments.
 The procedure requires a two- to three-week recovery, but its proven long-term success rate often tops other surgical options.